-Dispose of the packing materials safely.
+Dispose the packing materials safely.

-- Packing materials, such as nails and other metal or wooden parts may cause puncture wounds or other injuries. - Tear apart and throw away plastic packaging bags so that children may not play with them and risk suffocation and death. - Do not install the unit in any location exposed to open flame or extreme heat.
-Do not touch the unit with wet hands
+- Packing materials, such as nails and other metal or wooden parts will cause puncture wounds or other injuries. - Tear apart and throw away plastic packaging bags so that children will not play with them and risk suffocation and death.

+On not install the unit in any location exposed to open flame or extreme heat.
+On not touch the unit with wet hands.

-There is risk of fire, electric shock, explosion, and physical injury or death.
+There is risk of fire, electric shock, explosion, and physical injury or death

-Install the unit considering the potential for earthquakes.
+Install the unit considering the potential for strong winds or earthquakes.

-Improper installation may cause the unit to fall, resulting in physical injury or death.
+Improper installation will cause the unit to fall, resulting in physical injury or death.